xyzsam/tcmalloc-cloud-workloads/README.md

 ```
 ./query_wiki_pages stub_database.db name_of_queries.txt

+# For tiny_index only (no stub database):
+./query_tiny_index tiny_index queries.txt
 ```

 The client driver will run the complete set of queries 5 times by default (this can be changed in common/run_benchmark.h).
 The driver will record how long each iteration takes.
 When all iterations are finished, it will print the recorded times to stdout, followed by the results of the queries.
-No printing will occur until all queries are finished,
+No printing will occur until all queries are finished.

 ## Masstree ##